couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 var_dump($res->content());
 ```

-With SDKv4 we ship `\Couchbase\RawBinaryTranscoder`, which could be reimplemented as following:
+With SDKv4 we ship `\Couchbase\RawBinaryTranscoder`, which could be reimplemented as the following:

 ```php
 class PassThruTranscoder implements \Couchbase\Transcoder